Anti-IS coalition focusing on sealing Turkish border - U.S. envoy

 BAGHDAD The United States' new envoy to the coalition it leads against Islamic State said on Wednesday its priority was to seal the last strip of border between Turkey and territory held by the ultra-hardline group in Syria.

-The United States and Turkey have for months been talking of a joint operation to clear Islamic State from the remaining part of the frontier but there has been no sign of progress.
+The United States and Turkey have for months been talking of a joint effort to clear Islamic State from the remaining part of the frontier but there has been no sign of progress.

 "We are increasing our pressure there," said Brett McGurk, without elaborating.